revaturetim/drudgesource/readme.txt

 3. Use D.error in more places so I have a written log of errors that I would like to see more data on;
 4. Data mehtods that use Debug methods should be changed because check no longer throws exception;
 5. Make a way to get image files as it crawls and perhaps other types of data.
+6. BUG!
+DataObject doesn't save content field of the Page class.
+It doesn't write title, or keywords;
 9. Make more efficient P.getKeywords method;
 14. Change Help enum so that it has a getHelpDetails() for each help option;
 15. BUG!
 Figure out a better way to write error file so we don't have exepected nullpointer issues in the future;